SJDiggs/Blackjack-21-game/planning.md

         display card2 on the screen in the dealer-hand container, card-2 section

 ## Calculate Winning Inital Hand
- if inital-hand and player hand = 21 and dealer hand less than 21
+ - If inital-hand and player hand = 21 and dealer hand less than 21 player wins

+## Calculate Winning hand
+ - If the dealer has 21 and the player has less than 21 the dealer will stay for all subsequent hit opportunities
+ - The winner is determined by who has the larger total of the card values

+##TO-DO
+1. Get visuals
+    a.
+Cards
+    b.
+Table

+2. Setup HTML per wireframe

+3. Setup CSS per high Fidelity specifications
+    a. dealer hand
+    b. message center
-    player wins
+    c. player hand
+    d.
+Buttons
+        i.
+Wager (20, 50, 100)
+        ii.
+Action (Hit, Deal, Stay, Leave)
+    e.
+Bet and Balance section

+4. Code JS
+    a. consta